 Sjögren's syndrome can also affect other moisture-producing glands in the larynx (hoarseness), trachea (cough), skin (pruritus) and possibly the genital area (vaginal dryness that can lead to dyspareunia).
-Up to 75% of patients with primary Sjögren's syndrome may have clinically apparent involvement of organs apart from the moisture-producing glands, including the skin (abnormally dry skin), joints (inflammatory arthritis), lungs, kidneys, blood vessels (purpura, Raynaud's disease), digestive system and nerves (peripheral neuropathy).11 Autoimmune thyroid disease has been observed in 45% of Sjögren's syndrome patients.12 disturbed sleep caused by increasing stiffness and aching.
-Others sleep so deeply that they did not notice the stiffness until they woke up, but even then, they can still feel tired.
-Patients with fatigue related to primary Sjögren's syndrome feel a lack of vitality, but fatigue also varied during the day and from day-to-day in an unpredictable and uncontrollable way.14 According to patients, those with severe dryness also have severe fatigue.1
+Up to 75% of patients with primary Sjögren's syndrome may have clinically apparent involvement of organs apart from the moisture-producing glands, including the skin (abnormally dry skin), joints (inflammatory arthritis), lungs, kidneys, blood vessels (purpura, Raynaud's disease), digestive system and nerves (peripheral neuropathy).11 Autoimmune thyroid disease has been observed in 45% of Sjögren's syndrome patients.12

+Note: From Living with Sjögren's poll.
+1